Blato122/path-clustering/README.md

 - increased JanuX path generation beta parameter for more path diversity and exploration
 - adjusting clustering experiments scripts to new features
 - reaserch about grouping
+### 13.01.2025:
+- JanuX: running with higher beta (more diversity) and 100 generating paths per OD pair
+- JanuX: not allowing for cycles in generated paths

 osm folder - osm files for Ile-de-France cities